 The basic steps to finding VA jobs at USAJobs includes:

-- Creating a profile which includes uploading all documentation and paperwork needed.
+- Creating a profile and uploading all documentation and paperwork needed.
 It’s best not to search and apply for jobs until your full profile is complete.

-- Searching for job opening is possible to without loggin, but it’s highly advised to log-in first.
-The USAJobs search tool includes filters so you can specifically target Department of Veterans Affairs jobs, specific career fields, etc.
+- Searching for job openings is possible without logging in, but you may miss a job because the USAJobs search tool includes filters that you can use to target VA jobs and specific career fields.

 - Once you have officially submitted your application, your information is delivered to the agency seeking new hires.
-For the Department of Veterans Affairs, that may be the specific office, regional office, headquarters, hospital, or other facility depending on the nature of the position.
+For the VA, that may be the specific office, regional office, headquarters, hospital, or other facilities, depending on the nature of the position.
 For others, centralized interviewing or resume reviews may be conducted depending on the type of job.

-- The agency will select who it wishes to interview or further screen.
+- The agency will select who it wishes to interview or screen further.
 Personal replies to job applications may not be possible.
 It is most likely you will be contacted if an interview or further screening is necessary.

 Military Spouse Jobs via USAJobs

-Military spouses must meet certain conditions in order to be considered for a job application submitted through USAJobs.
+If you’re a military spouse, you must meet certain conditions to be considered for a job submitted through USAJobs.
 Those conditions include, but are not limited to the following:

-- The spouse must relocate under Permanent Change of Station orders OR
+- You must relocate under Permanent Change of Station (PCS) orders, or

-- Being the spouse of a service member who is 100% disabled due to a service-connected injury OR
+- Be the spouse of a service member who is 100% disabled due to a service-connected injury, or

-- Applying as the spouse of a service member killed on active duty
+- Apply as the spouse of a service member killed on active duty

 - Military spouses are eligible for two years from the date on PCS orders